skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 on the stone.
 There is a small pile of chopped firewood here, beside the chopping block.
 There is a locked door leading south.

-Skeeve calls Eomer to help him try this door.
-Eomer fails again.
+Skeeve calls Eomier to help him try this door.
+Eomier fails again.
 Once again, the lock is jammed.
 They have now jammed both entrances.
 They talk about what to do next.
 The doors are old rotting wood, but the wood is quite thick and framed in iron.

-> Eomer made four lock-pick attempts this session.
+> Eomier made four lock-pick attempts this session.
 The first two were
 > rolled by me and the latter were rolled by Pat once he joined the
 > game later in the evening.
 In order, the rolls were 2, 2, 1, and 1.
 > I don't usually record dice rolls, but these were so unlikely I